 - You must be between 15 and 22 years old with an ID document or Passport to present as evidence.
-Anyone born before April 16, 1994 or after April 16, 2001 will not be considered.
+Anyone born before 1 September 2001 or after 31 August 2008, will not be considered.

 - You must be a national of an African country with a business based in Africa for African customers/beneficiaries.

 - Your business, invention or social project can be in any field or industry (science and technology, civil society, arts and culture, sports, etc.).
 Any kind of venture is welcome to apply.